.

 Camp Features:

-• Beautiful water access for sailing, sea-kayaking, beach combing, tubing and swimming
+• Beautiful water access for sea-kayaking, beach combing, and swimming

-• Two overnight sites with ponds, campfire pits and tent areas
+• Overnight sites with ponds, campfire pits and tent areas

 • Beach volleyball court